Are These Finance Stocks a Great Value Stocks Right Now?

 Here at Zacks, our focus is on the proven Zacks Rank system, which emphasizes earnings estimates and estimate revisions to find great stocks.
 Nevertheless, we are always paying attention to...

-One company value investors might notice is Donegal Group (DGICA).
-DGICA is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock has a Forward P/E ratio of 11.79.
-This compares to its industry's average Forward P/E of 31.27.
-Over the past 52 weeks, DGICA's Forward P/E has been as high as 17.63 and as low as 11.08, with a median of 15.16.
+One stock to keep an eye on is Isabella Bank (ISBA).
+ISBA is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock holds a P/E ratio of 13.47, while its industry has an average P/E of 13.75.
+Over the past 52 weeks, ISBA's Forward P/E has been as high as 14.96 and as low as 10.93, with a median of 12.50.

-Another valuation metric that we should highlight is DGICA's P/B ratio of 0.86.
+Another notable valuation metric for ISBA is its P/B ratio of 0.86.
 The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 1.40.
-Over the past 12 months, DGICA's P/B has been as high as 0.95 and as low as 0.79, with a median of 0.85.
+This stock's P/B looks attractive against its industry's average P/B of 1.90.
+Over the past 12 months, ISBA's P/B has been as high as 0.98 and as low as 0.81, with a median of 0.86.

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-DGICA has a P/S ratio of 0.57.
-This compares to its industry's average P/S of 1.06.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+Some people prefer this metric because sales are harder to manipulate on an income statement.
+This means it could be a truer performance indicator.
+ISBA has a P/S ratio of 2.52.
+This compares to its industry's average P/S of 3.1.

+Finally, investors should note that ISBA has a P/CF ratio of 10.62.
+This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
+ISBA's current P/CF looks attractive when compared to its industry's average P/CF of 19.14.
+ISBA's P/CF has been as high as 11.94 and as low as 9.59, with a median of 10.47, all within the past year.

-Stewart Information Services (STC) may be another strong Insurance - Property and Casualty stock to add to your shortlist.
-STC is a # 1 (Strong Buy) stock with a Value grade of A.
+Orrstown Financial Services (ORRF) may be another strong Banks - Northeast stock to add to your shortlist.
+ORRF is a # 2 (Buy) stock with a Value grade of A.

-These are just a handful of the figures considered in Donegal Group and Stewart Information Services's great Value grade.
-Still, they help show that the stock is likely being undervalued at the moment.
-Add this to the strength of its earnings outlook, and we can clearly see that DGICA and STC is an impressive value stock right now.
+These are only a few of the key metrics included in Isabella Bank and Orrstown Financial Services strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, ISBA and ORRF look like an impressive value stock at the moment.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report